The best places

 Since 1918, ‘Grandma’ has been roasting and blending organic Maui coffee in her Upcountry locale.
-Set in Keokea, Grandma’s quickly became one of the only Up Country pit-stops for residents to grab a good ol’ cup-a-joe and talk story with friends in their community.
-Four generations later, Grandma’s is still holding strong, and family run.
+Set in Keokea, Grandma’s quickly became one of the only Up Country pit-stops for residents to grab a good ole cuppa-joe and talk story with friends in their community.
+Four generations later, Grandma’s is still holding strong and family-run.
 The family still grows and processes the same pesticide-free, organic Arabica coffee strains originally cultivated by their great-grandparents on Maui.
-Whether you’re just hanging out in Keokea or driving to or from the back Road to Hana, definitely try to make a stop at Grandma’s Coffee House.
+Whether you’re just hanging out in Keokea or driving to or from the back road to Hana, definitely try to make a stop at Grandma’s Coffee House.
 Fill your belly, enjoy some caffeine, and revel in the gorgeous upcountry view from their terrace.

 “We’re becoming a food destination,” says Will Munder Executive Chef of Ulupalakua Ranch Store & Grill.
 “Before,” it was ‘there’s the winery,’ or ‘ it’s a nice drive,’ but now people are coming here from the West Side just to have lunch.